Aschwins/vps-setup/README.md

 ## What the script does
 - Updates apt package metadata
 - Installs Git
-- Installs Docker Engine (`docker.io`) and the Docker Compose plugin
+- Installs Docker Engine from Docker's official apt repository (Engine, CLI, containerd, Buildx, Compose plugin)
 - Enables and starts the Docker service
 - Adds the invoking sudo user to the `docker` group (so Docker can run without sudo)
 - Installs the GitHub CLI (`gh`) via the official apt repository